stugotech/serene/README.md

 The handler function is passed two parameters, namely `request` and `response`.
 The `request` object has the following fields:

   * `operation` - a string specifying which of the above operations the request is for
-  * `resource` - the name of the resource to operate on
+  * `resourceName` - the name of the resource to operate on
   * `query` - additional parameters from the querystring
   * `body` - an object representing the request body parsed as a JSON object (only applicable to `create`, `update` and `replace` requests)
   * `id` - a string representing the ID of the resource to operate on (only applicable to `get`, `update` and `replace` requests)